Platform Innovation

 Every home service.

-The platform demonstrates what operator-led home services look like in practice: real-time telemetry from the smart meter, Wi-Fi 7 mesh nodes and connected appliances feeding performance management, closed-loop control and household diagnostics, all orchestrated from the device already installed in the home.
+This is what operator-led home services look like in practice.
+Real-time telemetry from the smart meter, Wi-Fi 7 mesh and connected appliances feeds performance management, closed-loop control and diagnostics, all orchestrated from the device already installed in the home.

 Home Dashboard

-Household overview with AI-generated insights, family presence detection, energy snapshot and quick controls: everything relevant to the home in a single view.
+Household overview with contextual insights, family presence detection, energy snapshot and quick controls: everything relevant to the home in a single view.

 Connectivity Management